 Karl Friedrich Lebrecht von Normann-Ehrenfels is inextricably linked to the organization, action and fate of the Battalion of the Philhellenes.

-A descendant of an aristocratic family, Karl Norman was born on September 14, 1784, in Stuttgart, the capital of the state of Wurttemberg.
+A descendant of an aristocratic family, Karl Normann was born on September 14, 1784, in Stuttgart, the capital of the state of Wurttemberg.
 His father, Count Philipp von Normann, was a distinguished lawyer and served as Prime Minister of Wurttemberg from 1806 to 1812.
 Karl followed a different course: at the age of fifteen he decided to devote himself to military action and enlisted in the Austrian army, where he soon distinguished himself and became an officer.

 It was the time when Napoleon imposed his own order of things on Europe and German Prussia emerged to a great power.
-In 1803 Norman enlisted in the army of his homeland, and when Wurttemberg allied with Napoleon in 1805, he began to take part in French campaigns.
+In 1803 Normann enlisted in the army of his homeland, and when Wurttemberg allied with Napoleon in 1805, he began to take part in French campaigns.
 In 1806 he fought alongside Napoleon against Prussia, in a war that ended in victory for the French coalition, in 1809 he was promoted to lieutenant colonel, and in 1810 he became commander of a Light Cavalry Regiment.
 He followed Napoleon to Russia in 1812 as head of this corps.
 There he was seriously injured, but survived and managed to return with what was left of his Regiment.

 Even before the last survivors returned from Russia, the state of Wurttemberg was assembling new forces to support again Napoleon, who needed an army because Prussia had declared war on him.
-This new campaign marked the end of Karl Norman’s military career, and to some extent determined the rest of his life.
-During the first phase of the battle of Leipzig, during a cease of fire, Norman’s brigade came face to face with Prussian soldiers.
+This new campaign marked the end of Karl Normann’s military career, and to some extent determined the rest of his life.
+During the first phase of the battle of Leipzig, during a cease of fire, Normann’s brigade came face to face with Prussian soldiers.
 At some point, due to a mistake (for which history is still looking for the person who caused it), a battle broke out between them.
-The result was that the Prussians were wounded and taken prisoner, and Norman was accused of violating the cease fire.
-Shortly afterwards, during the main phase of the battle (October 1813), following the example of other German states, Norman changed camp, he left Napoleon, and sided with Prussia.
+The result was that the Prussians were wounded and taken prisoner, and Normann was accused of violating the cease fire.
+Shortly afterwards, during the main phase of the battle (October 1813), following the example of other German states, Normann changed camp, he left Napoleon, and sided with Prussia.
 But he was now again still exposed to the Prussians, because although they were his compatriots, he had attacked them while they were fighting for their freedom, and at the same time, he was also exposed to the King of Wurttemberg, because he had abandoned his ally Napoleon, without his permission.
 When he realized that he was in danger of being arrested for treason, he fled to Vienna.

 He was barred from military life, and allowed to return home only in 1817.
 In the meantime he had married Swiss Frida von Orelli, with whom he had two children, and lived alone on the Ehrenfels estate in Metzingen.
 There he was approached in 1821 by his old comrades from the army and young Philhellenes, who asked him to help the Greek cause.
 He was persuaded that his name would give a new impetus to the interest of the public opinion on Greece, that it would attract more volunteers and that it would help raise more money for the Greek cause.
 Indeed, if it were known that a reputable army officer, of aristocratic background, well educated, a veteran of numerous military campaigns, would lead a new mission with noble intentions, this would excite the public.
 Karl Norman agreed.
 He believed in the Greek cause, and had a high sense of duty and devotion to the purpose served by the Philhellenic movement of his time.
 He wanted to help Greece, but also to restore his name.
 So he left his family and travelled to Marseilles, after being appointed by the philhellenic committees as the leader of the volunteer Philhellenes.

-Karl Norman boarded with about 50 Philhellenes (this was already the 4th mission since 1821), on the ship Madonna del Rosario with which they sailed to Greece and arrived in Navarino in February 1822.
+Karl Normann boarded with about 50 Philhellenes (this was already the 4th mission since 1821), on the ship Madonna del Rosario with which they sailed to Greece and arrived in Navarino in February 1822.
 They had with them weapons and ammunition, which had been bought by the philhellenic committees of Germany and Switzerland: two boxes with 50 French-made rifles, bullets, gunpowder, lead.
-In anticipation of an official invitation from the Greek government, General Norman began training his men in the use of the weapons and hired craftsmen to repair the walls of the city.
+In anticipation of an official invitation from the Greek government, General Normann began training his men in the use of the weapons and hired craftsmen to repair the walls of the city.

 In those days, a Turkish fleet appeared on the west coast of the Peloponnese and landed an army with an aim to seize Neokastro.
 Its few defenders already suffered from a lack of food and ammunition.
 When Turkish reinforcements arrived from Methoni, the situation seemed so critical, that even the last men began to desert.
 The fortress was saved thanks to the intervention of Norman, who used the few canons available and with targeted shots forced the Turkish ships to leave.
 Thus he prevented the attack and successfully inaugurated his military action on Greek soil.

-In the following days, Norman visited the Peloponnesian Senate in Tripoli, where he was received on many occasions with great honors.
+In the following days, Normann visited the Peloponnesian Senate in Tripoli, where he was received on many occasions with great honors.
 In a letter he wrote during his stay in the city, he expressed his thoughts on the situation in Greece: “The way the Turks have treated the Greeks in the past is so outrageous, that even the strictest man cannot but forgive the atrocities that the Greeks committed in the first days of the struggle.
 There is no family which does not want to revenge for some barbarity of the past. […].
 Something important will happen this summer, I believe that the Greeks fight very well in their mountains and that they are not in danger of losing what they have won.
 With a little discipline they would form the best light infantry in the world.
 It is unfortunate that they do not have weapons.”.

 He also wrote to his wife from Tripoli: “I do not know when I will return.
 The war will last a long time.
 I hope to stay in Moria and if I am as lucky as I was in Navarino, I will be able to offer you a pleasant stay in this beautiful place”.

 Meanwhile, Mavrokordatos, the President of the Greek government (Executive) since January 1822, was planning a campaign to Epirus, with the aim of seizing Arta and relieving the Souliotes.
 Mavrokordatos envisioned a modern Greek state with a Western European orientation, and he wanted to prove the usefulness of the Philhellenes and the effectiveness of the Regular Army.
-The presence of General Norman was an opportunity to organize an important military campaign in Epirus.
+The presence of General Normann was an opportunity to organize an important military campaign in Epirus.

 Thus, three regular Army Corps were formed in Corinth: